Skip to main content

 What types of freight does Schneider National brokerage move?

-Per Transport Topics' Top 100 Freight Brokerage Firms report, Schneider primarily brokers dry van truckload and intermodal.
-Refrigerated, flatbed, and LTL are all active modes.
+Per Transport Topics' Top 100, Schneider primarily brokers dry van truckload and intermodal, with refrigerated, flatbed, and LTL active.
 Intermodal is a particular strength due to Schneider's own container fleet.
-Air/expedited is available but limited.
-Bulk/tank and parcel are not active brokerage modes.
+Air/expedited is limited; bulk/tank and parcel are not active.

 How does Schneider brokerage pricing compare to other freight brokers?

-Schneider brokerage typically prices at or slightly above market on spot loads, reflecting the overhead of a large carrier-broker hybrid.
-Intermodal quoting may be more competitive than pure brokers due to Schneider's owned container fleet.
-Use ShipperGuide to get instant quotes from 50+ brokers — including Schneider and digital alternatives — before committing to any rate.
+Schneider brokerage typically prices at or slightly above market on spot loads, reflecting carrier-broker hybrid overhead.
+Intermodal quoting can beat pure brokers thanks to Schneider's owned container fleet.
+Benchmark against alternatives via ShipperGuide before committing.

 ⚡ Compare